Now on Mac — start your 60-day free trial.

 Can I delete Benchmarks or Subtasks that don’t apply to my project?

 Yes.
-Press and hold any Benchmark or Subtask, then drag it to a new position in the list.
+Press and hold the three lines to the right of any Benchmark or Subtask, then drag it to a new position in the list.

 Finish Schedule